asunny72/blog/docs/baby/20240604-delivery-and-postpartum.md

 Fortunately, when mama's mother found out about the birth, she cancelled her upcoming trip to attend friend's daughter's graduation and took the week off of work to support us.
 She stayed with us during waking hours for an entire week, even after we left the hospital.

 During this time, she exceled at holding the baby to help him sleep, making sure Mama and Papa were fed and hydrated, and helped us navigate a storm of context switches from various check-ups and nurse/doctor/lactation visits and made sure to ask critical questions that we may have neglected.
 She also took on the responsiblity of providing ALL other family members updates on the baby, so that Mama and Papa could focus on baby.
 Ah, and she used her vast network to find us a highly well reviewed Lactation consultant who we could work with post hospital stay.

+## Driving Home From Hosptial

+We asked Gma to drive us home, as we were aware some stat proved driving while sleep deprived can be just as dangerous as driving drunk.

+The excitement of seeing Mama carrying baby outdoors was very exciting and emotional.
+Baby done with the tutorial levels and ready to start the adventure known as life!

+We quickly secured baby into car seat, which we practiced while still in the hospital (due to policy we could not carry baby out in car seat).

+Sadly, our premie baby didn't fit well.
+Only the shoulder straps were tight, the hip straps, and even the shoulder straps near the belly area, were flappy.
+And baby's head wasn't big enough to fit snuggly between the car seat's newborn insert head support section.

+I was so fun to see baby show a new reaction: squinting and tighter shutting of eyes as light hit his face (after which I engaged the car seat's sun shield).

+Baby was fussing, so I gave baby my pinkie finger to suck on.
+Dang he has a strong suck!
+My pinkie went numb by the end of the 30 minute car ride.

+Once we arrived home, I was graced with the priveledge of carrying baby via car seat into our apartment.
+I could tell, my shoulders are gonna be so strong in the future.

+Objectively we were not in hospital for long.
+Though to us it felt like a lifetime ago since we've last been home.
+It was just the way we left it - in the midst of cleaning out items to donate, and midway through setting up a new OS for the computer.

 # Subjective View On The Overall Experience